 As many accounting and tax professionals know, cryptocurrency has caused a wave of confusion.
 There are a lot of questions surrounding what exactly it is, how it works, and most importantly how to report it on your tax return.
 The answer from a taxability stand point has been highly debated for years.
 With the passage of the Tax Cuts and Jobs Act that went into effect on January 1, 2018, we now have more guidance.

 The current I.R.S. guidelines treat cryptocurrency as property rather than currency, which resulted in some crypto traders and accountants taking a bold approach when reporting taxable gains in the past.
 These risk takers applied the use of Section 1031, treating crypto-to-crypto trades as a “like-kind exchange,” causing these taxable gains to be deferred.
 This loophole effectively made these transactions tax-free for the year in which the trades occurred.
-“However, the Tax Cuts and Jobs Act sought to close that loophole.
-Now like-kind exchanges now only apply to real-estate transactions.”
-As of January 1, 2018, crypto-to-crypto trades will have to be treated as taxable events and reported accordingly.
+However, the Tax Cuts and Jobs Act sought to close that loophole.
+Now like-kind exchanges only apply to real-estate transactions, which means crypto-to-crypto trades will have to be treated as taxable events and reported accordingly.

-“At this point, for those accounting professionals who are highly specialized in cryptocurrency, many are able to set their own rates since the demand for their skills is so high,” explains Mike.
-As a result, Mike recommends that cryptocurrency tax specialists make sure that their compensation matches their true market value.
-“If you’re unsure, it never hurts to meet with a recruiter who works in the accounting and finance industry.
-They will have a better understanding about the value of your skillset in the current job market,” he says.
+For those accounting professionals who are highly specialized in cryptocurrency, many are able to set their own rates since the demand for their skills is so high.
+As a result, cryptocurrency tax specialists should make sure that their compensation matches their true market value.
+If you’re not sure where to start, it never hurts to meet with a recruiter who works in the accounting and finance industry.
+They should have a strong understanding about the value of your skillset in the current job market.

-Additionally, Mike recommends that those who are interested in pursuing cryptocurrency opportunities stay up-to-date, as the information can change quickly.
-“In addition to the Section 1031 change in the Tax Cuts and Jobs Act, there is a lot more to catch up on in this new law,” Mike explains.
-“As a tax professional, it is critical to understand all of the changes that have gone into effect—and employers are looking for experts who will be able to help guide their clients through these changes.”
+Additionally, we recommend that those who are interested in pursuing cryptocurrency opportunities stay up-to-date, as the information can change quickly.
+In addition to the Section 1031 change in the Tax Cuts and Jobs Act, for example, there is a lot more to catch up on in this new law.
+As a tax professional, it is critical to understand all of the changes that have gone into effect—and employers are looking for experts who will be able to help guide their clients through these changes.

 Additionally, the classification of cryptocurrency is still being decided worldwide, so professionals must be sure to pay close attention to the discussions.
-“There have been ongoing congressional and SEC hearings to determine how to classify cryptocurrencies.
+There have been ongoing congressional and SEC hearings to determine how to classify cryptocurrencies.
 Earlier this year, the SEC decided that Bitcoin and ether are not securities.
-This was a landmark ruling, but there are still thousands of other cryptocurrencies currently on the market,” explains Mike.
-“The more up-to-date you are on these issues, the more employers will trust your expertise.”
+This was a landmark ruling, but there are still thousands of other cryptocurrencies currently on the market.
+The more up-to-date you are on these issues, the more employers will trust your expertise.